Case Studies

 RPA: The early days

 Unfortunately, neither of these platforms had very good training.
 They were both hard to learn and use.
+And the talent pool to develop was tiny.

 Along came UiPath.
 They saw—and capitalized on—the strengths and weaknesses of both Blue Prism and Automation Anywhere.
 As designed, UiPath combined the powerful “unattended” automation of Blue Prism with the business-friendly qualities of Automation Anywhere.
 And, importantly, UiPath added world-class training—which they then gave away for free.